ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We can now use `MyIO` as our application's context instead of `IO`, and **get
-parallelism by default**.

 Sekarang kita bisa menggunakan `MyIO` sebagai konteks aplikasi kita sebagai
 pengganti `IO` dan **mendapatkan implementasi paralelisme secara default**.

-A> Wrapping an existing type and providing custom typeclass instances is known as
-A> *newtyping*.
-A>
 A> Pelapisan sebuah tipe yang sudah ada dan menyediakan instans kelas tipe buatan
 A> sendiri dikenal sebagai *newtyping*.
 A>
-A> `@@` and newtyping are complementary: `@@` allows us to request specific
-A> typeclass variants on our domain model, whereas newtyping allow us to define the
-A> instances on the implementation.
-Same thing, different insertion points.
-A>
 A> `@@` dan *newtyping* bersifat komplementer: `@@` memperkenankan kita untuk
 A> meminta varian kelas tipe spesifik pada model domain kita, dimana *newtyping*
 A> memperkenankan kita untuk mendefinisikan instans pada implementasi.
 Keduanya
 A> merupakan hal yang sama, namun memiliki titip sisip yang berbeda.
-A>
-A> The `@newtype` macro [by Cary Robbins](https://github.com/estatico/scala-newtype) has an optimised runtime representation
-A> (more efficient than `extends AnyVal`), that makes it easy to delegate
-A> typeclasses that we do not wish to customise.
-For example, we can customise
-A> `Monad` but delegate the `Plus`:
 A>
 A> Makro `@newtype` oleh [Carry Robbins](https://github.com/estatico/scala-newtype)
 A> mempunyai representasi waktu jalan yang teroptimasi (lebih efisien bila dibandingkan